kavishkanimsara/ChildrenEmojiToSpeechApp/README.md

 4. Tap on words or sentences to hear the correct pronunciation using Google Text-to-Speech.
 5. All user progress is securely stored in Firestore Database.

-## Contributions

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/your-username/your-project/issues) if you want to contribute.